-Further details on both revenue and capital expenditure for 2010/11 will be provided in an outturn report to be presented to both cabinet and scrutiny committee during September 2011.
+Further details on both revenue and capital expenditure for 2011/12 will be provided in an outturn report to be presented to scrutiny committee during August 2012 and cabinet in September 2012.

-Treasury management 2010/11
+Treasury management 2011/12

-By actively managing its investments, the council earned interest and investment income of \pounds 1.9 million against a budget of \pounds 1.8 million.
-The average rate earned on cash investments for the year was 2.0%.
-Of the interest and investment income earned, \pounds 0.2 million represented dividends accumulated on the council's unit trust holdings, which are distributed as additional units.
-The remaining interest and investment income has been appropriated, in accordance with the 2011/12 budget proposal1, as follows:
+By actively managing its investments, the council earned interest and investment income of £2.5 million against a budget of £1.9 million.
+The average rate earned on cash investments for the year was 2.1 per cent.
+Of the interest and investment income earned, £0.7 million represented dividends accumulated on the council's unit trust holdings, which are distributed as additional units.
+The remaining interest and investment income has been appropriated, in accordance with the 2011/12 budget proposal $^1$ , as follows:

-2010/11 revenue budget funding £1.2 million Capital grants funding £0.5 million
+2011/12 revenue budget funding £1.2 million Capital grants funding £0.5 million